Clairvoyant scheduling of random walks: Mazeries

 \begin{definition}[Complex two-dimensional sorts of cleanness] We say that point $u$ is \df{clean} in $Q$ when it is trap-clean in $Q$ and its projections are clean in the corresponding projections of $Q$.

 If $u$ is clean in all such left-open rectangles then it is called \df{upper right rightward-clean}.
 We delete the ``rightward'' qualifier here if we have closed rectangles in the definition here instead of left-open ones.
 (It is hopeless to illustrate visually the difference made by the ``rightward'' qualifier, but the distinction seems to matter in the proof.)
 Cleanness with qualifier ``upward'' is defined similarly.
-Lower left cleanness of $v$ is defined similarly, using $(u,v, -1, \eps')$, except that the qualifier is unnecessary: all our rectangles are upper right closed.
+Cleanness of $v$ in $Q$ and lower left cleanness of $v$ are defined similarly, using $(u,v, -1, \eps')$, except that the qualifier is unnecessary: all our rectangles are upper right closed.

 A point is called \df{clean} if it is upper right clean and lower left clean.
 If both the lower left and upper right points of a rectangle $Q$ are clean in $Q$ then $Q$ is called \df{inner clean}.
 If the lower left endpoint is lower left clean and the upper right endpoint is upper right rightward-clean then $Q$ is called \df{outer rightward-clean}.
 Similarly for \df{outer upward-clean} and \df{outer-clean}.